micoloth/vscode-reactive-jupyter/README.md

 This extension performs simple Static Code Analysis to find dependencies between the various statements in a Python script.
 When you modify a line in a file, it will be marked as Stale together with all the lines that depend on it.

+This extension is in **BETA**.
+Please don't expect it to run flawlessly.
+Also, read about the limitations below.

 # Demo: